djradon/public-notes/ar.an-extensible-approach-to-multi-level-ontology-modelling.md

 ### Inheritance

-- for inferring information between facets as well as along hierarchies within facets, e.g., rdfs:subClassOf hierarchies within the class facet or skos:broader hierarchies within the instance facet.
+- for inferring information between facets as well as along hierarchies within facets
   - e.g., rdfs:subClassOf hierarchies within the class facet or skos:broader hierarchies within the instance facet.
   - In our example, the hierarchy between taxons is specified by the object property skos:broader